Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Myrshielle Shadowbind

-An enchantress who enslaves the wills of powerful beings
+An enchantress who enslaves the wills of strong beings

 Nathrae Deathdancer